Nehalingatte/100-days-of-code-/Day 1/README.md

 📌 Project Overview
 The Band Name Generator is a beginner-friendly project from the 100 Days of Code challenge.
 It takes user inputs, such as their city and pet’s name, and combines them to create a fun and creative band name.

+Day 1 - Working with Variables in Python to Manage Data

 🚀 How It Works
 1️⃣ The program asks the user for their city name.